Marker-Inc-Korea/AutoRAG/docs/source/install.md

 ## Build from source

-If you want to build AutoRAG from source, the first step is to clone AutoRAG repository.
+If you want to build AutoRAG from source, the first step is to clone the AutoRAG repository.

 ```bash
 git clone https://github.com/Marker-Inc-Korea/AutoRAG.git